Dublin classes resumed at 3:30 p.m., following a power outage. More

 Students who have learned English in countries other than the United States will take the ESL version of the COMPASS Test completing the computerized reading and grammar usage components as well as a timed paper and pencil writing sample.

 The COMPASS Placement Test is not required if you have met one or more of the following:

-1) A student's ACT scores meet minimum score ranges and are no more than 2 years old at the time of application.
+1) A student's ACT or ACT scores met minimum score ranges and are no more than 2 years old.